X86-64: VIA's x86-64 implementation

 VIA Technologies introduced their first implementation of the x86-64 architecture in 2008 after five years of development by its CPU division, Centaur Technology.

 Codenamed "Isaiah", the 64-bit architecture was unveiled on January 24, 2008, and launched on May 29 under the VIA Nano brand name.

 The processor supports a number of VIA-specific x86 extensions designed to boost efficiency in low-power appliances.

 It is expected that the Isaiah architecture will be twice as fast in integer performance and four times as fast in floating-point performance as the previous-generation VIA Esther at an equivalent clock speed.
 Power consumption is also expected to be on par with the previous-generation VIA CPUs, with thermal design power ranging from 5 W to 25 W.

 Being a completely new design, the Isaiah architecture was built with support for features like the x86-64 instruction set and x86 virtualization which were unavailable on its predecessors, the VIA C7 line, while retaining their encryption extensions.

 Microarchitecture levels

-In 2020, through a collaboration between AMD, Intel, Red Hat, and SUSE, three microarchitecture levels on top of the x86-64 baseline were defined: x86-64-v2, x86-64-v3, and x86-64-v4.
+In 2020, through a collaboration between AMD, Intel, Red Hat, and SUSE, three microarchitecture levels (or feature levels) on top of the x86-64 baseline were defined: x86-64-v2, x86-64-v3, and x86-64-v4.
 These levels define specific features that can be targeted by programmers to provide compile-time optimizations.
 The features exposed by each level are as follows:

+The x86-64 microarchitecture feature levels can also be found as AMD64-v1, AMD64-v2 .. or AMD64_v1 .. in settings where the "AMD64" nomenclature is used.
+These are used as synonyms with the x86-64-vX nomenclature and are thus functionally identical.
+Examples of this include the Go language documentation and the Fedora Linux distribution.

 All levels include features found in the previous levels.
 Instruction set extensions not concerned with general-purpose computation, including AES-NI and RDRAND, are excluded from the level requirements.

+On most recent x86_64 Linux distributions, all x86_64 feature levels supported by a CPU can be verified using command: /lib64/ld-linux-x86-64.so.2 --help (available since glibc 2.33).
+The result will be visible at the end of command's output:

+Subdirectories of glibc-hwcaps directories, in priority order: